Trophy boar tusks in centimeters. Processing and registration of hunting trophies. Life in the wild

 quote: Originally posted by Sergey outfitter:

 Is it possible to see these fangs?
-Or at least look at the trophy list?
+Or at least look at the trophy sheet?
 Or a measurement protocol?
-In extreme cases - a photo extracted against the background of the ruler?
+As a last resort - a photo of the extracted ones against the background of the ruler?

 http://www.welcome.khv.ru/hunting/WILDBOAR/wildboar%20hunt.JPG

-Fangs crack from changes in% humidity and temperature changes in the room.
-Therefore, boiled and immediately pulled out into the air burst especially quickly, it is better for them, as already mentioned here, to cool in a saucepan, then wrap in a rag, paper and a plastic bag on a shelf.
-I tried to get fangs without boiling, by rotting.
-After that, they stink a little, and even dirtier than boiled ones, but they crack less, although they still crack.
+Fangs crack from changes in humidity and temperature changes in the room.
+Therefore, boiled ones and immediately taken out into the air burst especially quickly; it is better for them, as has already been said here, to cool in a saucepan, then wrap them in a rag, paper and in a plastic bag on a shelf.
+I tried to extract fangs without cooking, using the rotting method.
+Afterwards they stink a little, and are dirtier than boiled ones, but they crack less, although they still crack.
 Now I have adapted to protect them with cyanoacrylate glue, as fluid as possible, it is less noticeable than epoxy.
-After walking with fine metal wool.
+Then walk with fine steel wool.
 Glue like this http://shintop.ru/novokusnetsk/catalog_shop.php?action=item&id=1271300527 or similar.
 This is cotton wool http://www.sibglazier.ru/catalog.html/prods/tehnologija-nakladnogo-vitrazha/instrumenty-i-aksessuary/regalead/metallicheskaja-vata-20720

 ------------------